CIA activities in the Philippines: 1980s

+The CIA continued their investigation into the strength of the Filipino government, under the rule of Aquino.
+The fear of Communism loomed over their heads.
+In a recently declassified document from the CIA, the detailed account of recent contacts from the USSR to the Philippines were outlined.
+The CIA had noted the increase of communication between the Communist party of the Philippines and Moscow.
+The Maoist Party of the Philippines was the country's largest Communist group, which stirred up fearful emotions on the side of the CIA.
+The document revealed that the American agency continued to involve themselves in the politics of the Philippines.
+The documents highlights the change in the Filipino Communist and their notions of the Soviets.
+As stated, the communists in the Philippines wanted to remain within their own country, until they could no longer do so without funds or military aid, so they began to look outside toward the Soviet Union.

 The CIA's misgivings concerning the success of Aquino's presidency did not end with her lack of vocalized admiration for Magsaysay.
 One 66-page document given to the director of the CIA and prepared for the Philippine Task Force and the Office of East Asian Analysis in April 1986 highlights the CIA's worries over the economic state of the Philippines, citing the post-WWII population boom and Aquino's "massive foreign debt" as an indicator of future financial crisis.
 The document goes on to predict that the impending financial crisis, compounded with a decrease in the standard of living over the previous five years, agricultural difficulties, and unequal distribution of wealth, will lead to political instability, possibly affecting the CIA's interests in the region.
 The report details the effects of the population boom and projected population growth, reporting high unemployment rates, inflation, and poverty-related crime rates in the previous ten years, as well as reiterates the amount of foreign debt owed by the country, warning that "how Aquino deals with the debt issue" will have a significant impact on the financial well-being of the country.
 Although the uncensored parts of this document do not recommend any CIA action pertaining to the financial state of the Philippines, it does reflect the degree to which the CIA kept watch on the economies of its allies.